 Doctors analyze their patients' social patterns to predict depression or social isolation and take early actions.
-Rather than using ad-hoc hardware [4], which could potentially perturb the quality of the measurements, Crowd++ can be installed on the smartphones of people potentially affected by depression to monitor their social engagement in a more scalable, and less invasive manner.
+Rather than using ad hoc hardware [4], which could potentially perturb the quality of the measurements, Crowd++ can be installed on the smartphones of people potentially affected by depression to monitor their social engagement in a more scalable and less invasive manner.
 Crowd++ would operate transparently as these people go about their daily lives.
-To this goal, Crowd++ could also be used to build a person's social diary, inferring how many people the person talks to and at what time, which is a useful tool to seniors, Alzheimer patients, and people with clinic depression.
+Toward this goal, Crowd++ could also be used to build a person's social diary, inferring how many people the person talks to and at what time, which is a useful tool for seniors, Alzheimer's Disease patients, and people with clinical depression.

-As a proof-of-concept, we have recruited three participants, a teacher, a student, and a company employee, to use our SocialDiary supported by Crowd++ app to record their conversations for a week.
-This app records audio every 2 hours for 8 minutes.
-We show the log for the student on a weekday and a weekend in Figure 6.
-From the social diary, we observe that the student has very different social patterns on workdays than weekends: on a typical weekday, she gets up early, attends a class with active discussion, attends work meetings with his advisor in the afternoon, and has lunch and dinner mostly alone.
-On weekends, her pattern is flipped: she gets up very late, has a long brunch with his friends, and dinner with a family member.
+As a proof of concept, we have recruited three participants, a teacher, a student, and a company employee, to use our SocialDiary supported by the Crowd++ app to record their conversations for a week.
+This app records audio every 2 h for 8 min.
+We show the log for the student on a weekday and a weekend in Fig. 6.
+From the social diary, we observe that the student has very different social patterns on workdays than on weekends: on a typical weekday, she gets up early, attends a class with active discussion, attends work meetings with her advisor in the afternoon, and has lunch and dinner mostly alone.
+On weekends, her pattern is flipped: she gets up very late, has a long brunch with her friends, and dinner with a family member.